· Pavel Tkachenko · .md

 # User Load (3.5ms) SELECT "users".* FROM "users" WHERE (last_name ILIKE 'Con%')

 This is much faster, and the indexes are working!
-Next, try first_name querying, where we have gin index, but numbers will be almost the same.
+Next, try first_name querying, where we have gin index, but the numbers will be almost the same.
 For our table size, it doesn't matter; GiST and GIN have similar performance.
 However, for larger amounts of data, you should be more careful in choosing the appropriate index.
 It’s time to check the tables’ and indexes' sizes, and this my result for 1 million records in the users table:

 # +------------------------------------------------------------+